collapsed-stacks/startups/questions/6049/is-xyz-an-acceptable-domain-name-for-a-startup.md

 - posted by: [Nero](https://stackexchange.com/users/1705837/nero) on 2015-08-15
 - score: 0

-<p>Whether .xyz is an appropriate TLD for your company's web presence is probably dependent on the type of your company, the culture and how it matches to your product/service/whatever you're offering.</p>
+Whether .xyz is an appropriate TLD for your company's web presence is probably dependent on the type of your company, the culture and how it matches to your product/service/whatever you're offering.

-<p>For example, for a startup in the fintech segment, a .com or some local TLD like .eu, .de (for German Finch Startups), etc. <em>may</em> be a better choice. </p>
+For example, for a startup in the fintech segment, a .com or some local TLD like .eu, .de (for German Finch Startups), etc. *may* be a better choice.

-<p>On the other hand, if your company targets young kids who learn reading (better/faster) and their parents, a .xyz TLD is <em>may</em> be just the perfect choice.</p>
+On the other hand, if your company targets young kids who learn reading (better/faster) and their parents, a .xyz TLD is *may* be just the perfect choice.

-<p>Also, abc.xyz is definitely a nice domain for Alphabet, but microsoft.xyz sounds weird in my opinion.</p>
+Also, abc.xyz is definitely a nice domain for Alphabet, but microsoft.xyz sounds weird in my opinion.

-<p>There are probably better examples and there will be exceptions to the examples, hence the <em>may</em> in the examples.</p>
+There are probably better examples and there will be exceptions to the examples, hence the *may* in the examples.

 ## Answer 6054